Ofsted Consultant vs Software for Children's Home Registration: An Honest Comparison

 Software platforms now generate the full Ofsted submission policy suite (Statement of Purpose plus 15 other personalised policies) in minutes, run a live readiness score across documents, personnel, premises, and financial dimensions, and execute deterministic cross-document consistency checks — but they cannot replace consultant work that depends on local-authority relationships, in-person interview coaching, or experiential judgement about how a specific application will read to a specific Ofsted inspector.

-Where consultants genuinely add value
+Where do consultants genuinely add value?

 Consultants genuinely add value in three situations: first-time applicants who lack calibration on what "good" looks like under the Children's Homes (England) Regulations 2015, applications with structural edge cases (dual registration with residential special schools, secure provision under Children Act 1989 section 25, multi-home groups), and applicants who need experiential interview coaching and emotional reassurance through the 6–18 month registration wait.

-Where software is strictly better
+Where is software strictly better than a consultant?

 Software is strictly better than consultants on cost (roughly thirty-fold cheaper at £399 vs £5,000–£15,000), speed (30–60 minutes vs 4–8 weeks for the policy suite), iteration cycles (instant regeneration vs hourly-billed revisions), privacy (Launch44 stores only status flags and never sensitive artefacts, eliminating DPIA and Children's Code obligations), and scalability across multi-home portfolios.